Land sale proposal in federal budget bill generates concern | Capital Press

 - Owyhee Breaks wilderness study area.
 (Courtesy Thomas O’Keefe)

-Selling chunks of public land, as a Senate version of a federal budget reconciliation package proposes, stands to impact Owyhee Canyonlands users, from recreationists to ranchers.
+Selling public lands, as a Senate version of a federal budget reconciliation package proposes, could impact Owyhee Canyonlands users from recreationists to ranchers, according to an advocate for the area that includes parts of Oregon, Idaho and Nevada.

+In the new version of the bill, the pool of land eligible to be nominated for sale to meet the mandate is 250 million-plus acres, Greenberg said.

+The June 11 version of the bill defined lands with valid existing rights to include lands with grazing permits, and the June 14 version struck that point, he said.
+Since valid existing rights are best understood to mean property interests such as oil and gas leases, rights of way or perfected mining claims, the June 14 version “seemingly put grazing permit lands back on the table for disposal, which sent the eligible acreage skyrocketing.”

-Sale of federal lands poses a risk that recreation users lose access, he said.
+Friends of the Owyhee’s Davis said sale of federal lands poses a risk that recreation users lose access.

-“I also fear for the ranchers,” said Davis, who is based in Ontario, Ore.
+“I also fear for the ranchers,” he said.
 “If public land went up for sale and they couldn’t buy their grazing allotment, they would lose areas they have been grazing — in some cases for decades.”

-Another impact of selling federal land is counties’ loss of payments in lieu of taxes, he said.
+Counties stand to lose payments in lieu of taxes, Davis said.
 Malheur County, Ore., which includes part of the canyonlands, receives about 21% of its budget from these federal payments.

-A new version of the proposal more than doubles the amount of federal land that could be sold and “would sell off vast swaths of public land without sufficient safeguards,” Davis wrote to Friends of the Owyhee email subscribers.
+The new version of the proposal “would sell off vast swaths of public land without sufficient safeguards,” he wrote to Friends of the Owyhee email subscribers.
 The revised land-sale provision also would result in “a fast-tracked process that prioritizes profit over the preservation of public resources.”

-The current proposal “lacks transparency, with broad discretion given to the secretaries of the interior and agriculture in choosing which lands will be sold,” he wrote.
-“This opens the door for land speculators, foreign companies and private interests to control valuable public land with little or no oversight.”

 The Owyhee Basin Stewardship Coalition currently does not have a position on the proposal, said spokesman Mark Dunn, who is polling the coalition’s executive committee.
 The group, which formed about 10 years ago to pursue alternatives to national monument designation in the canyonlands, includes ranchers.